 DOMINIQUE: He is right the full speech went a little longer than an hour, but she did lay out what she promised to do and what she has already delivered on.
 You can also view this speech as her future motto for her 2020 run for reelection.
 That motto is “Moving Baltimore Forward”, and she said that at multiple times in various different ways throughout the speech.

-DOMINIQUE: Baltimore City State’s Attorney Marilyn Mosby, who up for reelection this year, said that unlike the federal administration that is touting regression, we need to focus on local and state governance to progress forward.
+DOMINIQUE: Baltimore City State’s Attorney Marilyn Mosby, who is up for reelection this year, said that unlike the federal administration that is touting regression, we need to focus on local and state governance to progress forward.
 And she said that Baltimore could be a model for other cities in the US.

 MOSBY: “I’m optimistic and I’m grateful we’re taking this holistic approach because for far too long we haven’t.
 So yeah I’m excited”